Margaret Davis founded Ma Nao Books in 1995 in Portland, Oregon.

 University of Bristol, UK, literature and philosophy, 1987-1988

-Numerous workshops at Oregon College of Art & Craft, Chicago’s Artists Book Works, and the Columbia College Chicago Center for Book & Paper Arts, 1989-2005
+Courses and workshops at Oregon College of Art & Craft, Chicago’s Artists Book Works, and the Columbia College Chicago Center for Book & Paper Arts, 1989-2008

 Gallery representation